Last Updated on: 24th August 2024, 10:55 pm

 Heading back north from Badwater Basin, you’ll encounter the entrance for Artist’s Drive on your right.
 In total, the one-way scenic drive stretches out for nine miles.

-While similar to Twenty Mule Team Canyon Road, this is arguably the more impressive of the two, while it even contains several official pullouts where you can step outside to take in the views.
+While similar to Twenty Mule Team Canyon Road, this is arguably the more impressive of the two, and it even contains several official pullouts where you can step outside to take in the views.

 The most famous viewpoint here is called Artist’s Palette, known for its striking array of colors.